Sentul LRT station: History

-The station is served by the Ampang line and Sri Petaling line.
-Opened in 1998 as part of the line's second phase of development, the station was intended to connect Sentul to other parts of the city and surrounding areas.
-Under Phase 2, a 15 km track with 11 stations was built to serve the northern and southern areas of Kuala Lumpur to cater for the Commonwealth Village and National Sports Complex in Bukit Jalil, during the KL Commonwealth Games in 1998.
-At that time, Sentul station was named as "Bandar Baru Sentul" station.
+The station is served by the Ampang Line and Sri Petaling Line.
+Opened in 1998 as part of the lines' second phase of development under the previous STAR LRT system, the station was intended to connect Sentul to other parts of the city and surrounding areas.
+Under this phase, a 15 km track with 11 stations was built to serve the northern and southern areas of Kuala Lumpur to cater for the Commonwealth Village and National Sports Complex in Bukit Jalil, during the 1998 Commonwealth Games in Kuala Lumpur.
+At that time, the Sentul LRT station was called "Bandar Baru Sentul".